-20 018 2017 of # of Redemption Notice Strategies Funds 3 Valuation Funds Valuation Frequency Period Alternative Investments: Private equity (a): Venture capital funds 2 \$ 1,598,213 1 \$ 500,852 N/A N/A Absolute return (b): Multi-strategy: Non - Redeemable 1 4,297 1 6,658 N/A N/A Pooled funds: Liquid Market Fund (c) 1 12,063,046 1 12,870,175 Monthly 25 days TCF Investment Holdings LP (d) 1 222,083,771 1 232,831,146 (d) (d) Total 5 \$ 235,749,327 4 \$ 246,208,831 a) Private equity funds invest in venture capital funds consisting of domestic and international private equity with the objective of long-term growth of capital.
+2019 2018 18 Strategies # of Funds S Valuation # of Funds Valuation Redemption Frequency Notice Period Alternative Investments: Private equity (a): Venture capital funds 3 \$ 3,624,339 2 \$ 1,598,213 N/A N/A Global equities (b): Private equity fund 1 5,717,468 Quarterly 30 days Absolute return (c): Multi-strategy: Non - Redeemable 1 925 1 4,297 N/A N/A Pooled funds: Liquid Market Fund (d) 1 1,067 1 12,063,046 Monthly 25 days TCF Investment Holdings LP (e) 1 242,264,734 1 222,083,771 (e) (e) Total 7 \$ 251,605,533 5 \$ 235,749,327

+- a) Private equity funds invest in venture capital funds consisting of domestic and international private equity with the objective of long-term growth of capital.
 The partnerships typically have a legal life span of 10-14 years with no redemption rights for the limited partners.
-Unfunded commitments were \$3,500,000 and \$2,460,000 as of December 31, 2018 and 2017, respectively.

-- b) The strategy of the Absolute Return fund is to provide diversification benefits to the overall portfolio through lower correlation to other traditional asset classes (e.g. Equity and Fixed Income) and to provide a buffer during equity market declines.
-Multi-strategy managers invest in a wide variety of securities, typically rotating between equity, bank debt, convertible bonds, and other fixed income securities depending on the manager's view on relative attractiveness, with the objective of exploiting arbitrage opportunities or identifying undervalued assets without incurring systematic market risk. - c) The Liquid Market Fund seeks to achieve its objective by diversifying across multiple asset classes, and may invest in common and preferred stocks, exchange-traded funds, mutual funds, master limited partnerships, real estate investment trusts, high yield bonds, government securities and money market instruments, and derivative and other synthetic instruments.
-The shares may be redeemed on a monthly basis and the redemption request must be made prior to the 25th day of the month. - d) TCF Investment Holdings, LP (TCFIH) is a private investment partnership offering an endowment-style investment program.
+Unfunded commitments were \$6,655,000 and \$3,500,000 as of December 31, 2019 and 2018, respectively. - b) The strategy of the private equity fund is to generate long-term capital appreciation by investing in a long-only concentrated portfolio of global equity securities.
+The investment process fully integrates sustainability analysis into the decision-making and is focused on long-term performance.
+There is a lock up period of one year from the initial contribution which will expire on April 1, 2020. - c) The strategy of the Absolute Return is to provide diversification benefits to the overall portfolio through lower correlation to other traditional asset classes (e.g. Equity and Fixed Income) and to provide a buffer during equity market declines.
+Multi-strategy managers invest in a wide variety of securities, typically rotating between equity, bank debt, convertible bonds, and other fixed income securities depending on the manager's view on relative attractiveness, with the objective of exploiting arbitrage opportunities or identifying undervalued assets without incurring systematic market risk. - d) The Liquid Market Fund seeks to achieve its objective by diversifying across multiple asset classes, and may invest in common and preferred stocks, exchange-traded funds, mutual funds, master limited partnerships, real estate investment trusts, high yield bonds, government securities and money market instruments, and derivative and other synthetic instruments.
+The shares may be redeemed on a monthly basis and the redemption request must be made prior to the 25th day of the month. - e) TCF Investment Holdings, LP (TCFIH) is a private investment partnership offering an endowment-style investment program.
 TCFIH invests with a long-term horizon, seeking varied and non-traditional investment opportunities in an effort to provide a diversified, single-portfolio investment strategy for the investor.
-This strategy includes the Christensen Fund's own legacy portfolio investments (Vintage Investments) which are pooled accounts managed by unaffiliated third parties, generally private equities.
+This strategy includes The Christensen Fund's own legacy portfolio investments (Vintage Investments) which are pooled accounts managed by unaffiliated third parties, generally private equities.
 TCFIH invests most of its assets, via a master feeder relationship (a fund which then invests into a master fund), in Global Endowment Fund II, LP.
 The Global Endowment Fund II employs strategies including: public equities, venture capital, private equity, real estate, natural resources and hedged strategies.

-TCFIH invested solely in marketable securities separately managed by Golden Capital Management, LLC.
+TCFIH had previously invested solely in marketable securities separately managed by Golden Capital Management, LLC.
 Golden Capital Management, LLC continues to act as the advisor to Global Endowment Management (GEM) of that account, pricing that portfolio monthly and providing a statement with a total portfolio net asset value for those marketable securities.
-As of December 31, 2018 and 2017, TCFIH continued to hold the investment in the Golden Capital managed portfolio in addition to contributing to the larger structure described above.